-Article 45 - The non-nominated Directors shall replace, on interim basis, the President, the General Secretary, the Director of Administration and Finance, and the Director of Communications, upon any occasional impediment thereof.
+Article 45 - The alternate Directors shall replace, on an interim basis, the President, the General Secretary, the Director of Administration and Finance and the Director of Communications, upon any occasional impediment thereof.

-Article 46 – The Authors’ Council comprises up to 20 members, appointed by the President and duly confirmed and approved by the Board of Directors, which shall meet every sixty (60) days to discuss the matters under its authority, for the same term of office as the Board of Directors.
+Article 46 – The Authors’ Council comprises up to nine (9) members, appointed and duly confirmed by the Board of Directors, which shall meet every calendar quarter to discuss the matters under its authority, for the same term of office as the Board of Directors.

-Paragraph 2 – The meetings may be held by remote communication, using technical means provided by the association, so that the Council may discuss the matters included in its agenda without being necessary for this purpose a physical displacement of its members.
+Paragraph 2 – Meetings may be held by remote communication, using technical means provided by the association, so that the Council may discuss the matters included in its agenda without requiring a physical displacement of its members.

-Paragraph 3 – The meetings scheduled, in accordance with a previously agreed annual agenda, may be held without the attendance of all members, the attending members being required to prepare the minutes of the meeting to be sent to all members of the Council.
+Paragraph 3 – Meetings scheduled, in accordance with a previously agreed upon annual agenda, may be held without the attendance of all members, the attending members being required to prepare the minutes of the meeting and subsequently send them to all members of the Council.